Skip to main content

 Overview

-Sarah's first book, entitled: Funding Bodies: Five Decades of Dance Making at the National Endowment for the Arts was a historical account of the shaping influence of US federal arts funding policies on the aesthetic and organizational practices of generations of US dance artists and organizers.
-Funding Bodies was a finalist for three book prizes from the Dance Studies Association (the de la Torre Bueno Award, de la Torre Bueno First Book Award and Oscar G. Brockett Book Prize) and was a finalist for the Freedly Award from the Theatre Library Association in 2022.
-She was recently awarded EXPLORE! seed funding from Duke's Office of Research and Innovation to undertake ethnographic field work for her second book project, Prescribing Dance, which looks at the shaping influence of the US health industry on the working lives of dance artists in three "secondary" US cities.
+Sarah's interdisciplinary approach accounts for US arts infrastructures as simultaneously economic, physical, and kinesthetic (embodied) support systems.
+Her first book, entitled: Funding Bodies: Five Decades of Dance Making at the National Endowment for the Arts offers a historical account of the shaping influence of US federal arts funding policies on the aesthetic and organizational practices of two generations of US dance organizers (1965-2016).
+Published in 2021, Funding Bodies was a finalist for three book prizes from the Dance Studies Association (the de la Torre Bueno Award, de la Torre Bueno First Book Award and Oscar G. Brockett Book Prize) and was a finalist for the Freedly Award from the Theatre Library Association.
+Sarah was recently awarded EXPLORE! seed funding from Duke's Office of Research and Innovation to undertake ethnographic field work for her second book, which looks ethnographically at the shaping influence of the US health industry on the working lives of dance artists.

 Research Interests: